-- Action Plan for Medication Safety in Germany - Daniel Grandt (GER)
+- The German Action Plan for Medication Safety – Wolf-Dieter Ludwig, Germany

-- Interfaces – Transition in Care – Cira Kirke (IRL)
+- Medication at Transitions in Care – Cira Kirke, Ireland

-- New Forms on Risk Communication - Nobert Paeschke (GER)
+- New Forms of Risk Communication – Nobert Paeschke, Germany

-- Presentation of the Global Challenge Medication Safety – WHO
+- Introduction to the Global Patient Safety Challenge on Medication Safety – Sir Liam Donaldson, WHO

 The first Patient Safety Global Action Summit was in London in the spring of 2016